Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Weed Control

-Weeds are either broadleaf, such as dandelions and chickweed, or grassy, such as crabgrass and annual bluegrass.
+Weeds are either broadleaf, such as dandelions and clover, or grassy, such as crabgrass and annual bluegrass.
+A complete list of common lawn weeds with pictures and a key to identify them is at http://www.ipm.ucdavis.edu/TOOLS/TURF/PESTS/weedkey.html.
 Broadleaf weeds are easiest to control since many lawn weed killers will kill broadleaf weeds without harming grass.
-The active ingredient in most broadleaf weed killers is either 2,4-D or Trimec.
-Weed and feed fertilizers have to be applied evenly over the entire lawn even where there are no weeds.
+The active ingredients in most broadleaf weed killers are 2,4-D and Dicamba.
+Weed and feed fertilizers have to be applied evenly over the entire lawn, even where there are no weeds.
 I prefer to use a plain fertilizer, then spot apply liquid weed killer only on the weeds.

 Grassy weeds are harder to control since most grass killers will kill lawn grasses as well as weedy grasses.
-A grassy weed preventer, such as Halts or Team, can be applied in the spring when the first dandelion blooms to prevent crabgrass and around Labor Day to prevent annual bluegrass.
-Coarse grasses which grow taller than the lawn grasses can be controlled by using a paint brush to apply Roundup to the taller tips.
+Solitaire is effective at killing crabgrass, yellow nutsedge, clover and dandelions, and is safe to use on ryegrass and most fescues, but not bentgrass or some other grasses.
+A grassy weed preventer, such as Halts or Team, can be applied in the spring when the first dandelion blooms to prevent crabgrass, and around Labor Day to prevent annual bluegrass.
+Coarse grasses which grow taller than the lawn grasses can be controlled by using a paint brush to apply Roundup to the taller tips a few days after mowing.

 Aerating